abhishekdbihani/synthetic_well-log_polynomial_regression/README.md

 3) The porosity has been calculated from the bulk density log since porosity is a function of the grain density of the formation (2.65 gm/cm3 in sands, 2.70 gm/cm3 in clays; Daigle et al., 2015) and of the pore-filled fluid (assumed to be water, with a density of 1.03 gm/cm3; Daigle et al., 2015).

 4) During polynomial regression, it was assumed that all the relationships between predictors and response features could be captured by basis expansion until the 3rd power.

+**Citation:**

+ If you find this repository useful, please cite as-

+ Bihani A. Constructing a Synthetic NMR Well-log using Machine Learning.
+Git code (2019).

 **References:**